Bill Ferguson (politician): Education

-Ferguson supports the Kirwan Commission recommendations and served on the Commission on Innovation and Excellence in Education before becoming President of the Maryland Senate.
+Ferguson supports the Kirwan Commission recommendations, also known as the Blueprint for Maryland's Future, and served on the Commission on Innovation and Excellence in Education before becoming President of the Maryland Senate.

 Ferguson opposed legislation introduced during the 2015 legislative session that would have armed school resource officers while they patrolled schools, calling it a "counterproductive strategy" and saying that counseling and other services would be more useful in enhancing school safety.

 In 2018, Ferguson blamed Governor Larry Hogan after Baltimore schools closed early amid facilities problems, saying that the governor did not provide adequate funding for public schools.